-We are located on the western edge of St Albans city and at the heart of ancient Verulamium.
+St Michael’s is on the western edge of St Albans city and at the heart of ancient Verulamium:

 St Michael’s was built over the site of the basilica, the headquarters of Roman Verulamium.
 It was probably here that Alban was tried for being a Christian before he was executed outside the town walls, perhaps where the Abbey now stands.
 It was the connection with Alban which probably drew the first Christians to this site.
-It may also account for the church’s dedication to Michael, an angelic soldier who stood alongside Alban in his trials.
+It may also account for the church’s dedication to Michael.
+Lots of early churches were dedicated to Michael, especially in places associated with conflict: might not Alban have sought strength from such an angelic soldier during his suffering?

-St Mary’s was built in 1867 to serve the agricultural estate at the north end of St Michael’s parish.
-It was designed by George Gilbert Scott and built by the estate owner, Henry Toulmin.
-The furnishings and fittings mainly date from the late nineteenth century: a beautiful marble font in memory of two children of the Blundell family; a wooden pulpit with carved scenes from the life of Jesus; stained glass of Jesus in majesty (east end) plus the theological virtues in the side windows of the chancel.
+St Mary’s Childwick (AL3 6JJ) was built in 1867 to serve the agricultural estate at the north end of St Michael’s parish.
+The church was designed by George Gilbert Scott and built by the estate owner, Henry Toulmin.
+The furnishings and fittings mainly date from the late nineteenth century: a beautiful marble font in memory of two children of the Blundell family; a wooden pulpit with carved scenes from the life of Jesus; stained glass of Jesus in majesty and the theological virtues (Faith, Hope and Charity).

 Attached to his church, Toulmin also built a schoolroom to educate his tenants and workers.
 This hall space is a thriving community hub throughout the week.

 St Mary’s is open most days between 9am and 5pm; please contact the Parish Office if you want guaranteed access.